openrs2/openrs2/README.md

 Run `./gradlew` to download the dependencies, build the code, run the unit tests and package it.

-IDEA 2020.3's built-in build system breaks with a cryptic `java: java.lang.IllegalArgumentException` error message when compiling modules that use the `deob-annotations` processor.
-A workaround is to add `-Djps.track.ap.dependencies=false` to the 'Shared build process VM options' in File -> Settings -> Build, Execution and Deployment -> Compiler.
-See [IDEA-256707][idea-bug] for more information.

 ## Links

 * [Discord][discord]